 - As people age, they may have trouble telling different colours apart

 - As people age, their eyes are more sensitive to bright lights

 - As people age, night driving becomes more difficult

-If problems exist, encourage the older person to consider the safety of others as they make the decision to change their driving habits.
+If problems exist, encourage the elderly person to consider the safety of others as they make the decision to change their driving habits.

 A complete medical exam may be necessary if there are indicators that driving performance is changing.

 - Some diseases produce loss of consciousness

 - Loss of range of motion in neck, spine and limbs inhibit a person’s ability to check the rear and sides of the road